emberjs/website/source/blog/2013-09-06-new-ember-release-process.markdown

 Beta and Stable releases will only ship with features that the core team believes are stable.

 Read on for more details about how we plan to organize the details.
+If you plan to contribute features to Ember.js, or are just interested in the full nitty-gritty, you should check out the [Adding New Features](/guides/contributing/adding-new-features) guide, which lays out all of the mechanics for the process going forward.

 ### Feature Flags